fpeterek/ncurses-snake/README.md

 ## Dependencies

-This game has no dependencies and only uses some parts of the C++ standard library and ncurses, library, which should be present on all POSIX compliant systems.
+This game only has one dependency, ncurses, which should be available on all POSIX compliant systems.
+If you're using Windows, try to install something useful on your PC, like [Hannah Montana Linux](http://hannahmontana.sourceforge.net/).